lkemen/ui-exercise/README.md

 * [Bower](http://bower.io/) to build the demo.
 * [Grunt](http://gruntjs.com/) to run the demo

-To check if you have them, type for each tool the following command in your terminal:
+To check if you have them, for each tool, type the following command in your terminal:

 ```sh
 node --version
 ```

-... and same command for npm, Git, Bower & Grunt.
+... and the same command for npm, Git, Bower & Grunt.

 If you have them all, perfect!
 You can jump to the **[Build & Run the project](#build--run-the-project)** section.
-If not, let's install all this!
+If not, let's install everything!

 #### Install Node + npm and Git
-An easy way to install all this if you are on OSX is to install [Homebrew](http://brew.sh/) first.
+An easy way to install eveything if you are on OSX is to install [Homebrew](http://brew.sh/) first.

 [Follow the instruction](https://changelog.com/install-node-js-with-homebrew-on-os-x/) to install Node + npm.